Stacktical/stacktical.github.io/_posts/2019-09-21-ipfs-server-google-cloud-platform.md

 ipfs-update versions
 ipfs-update install latest
 ```
-Running `ipfs-update install latest` will automatically install the latest release of IPFS or upgrade an previous installation like this:
+Running `ipfs-update install latest` will automatically install the latest release of IPFS or upgrade a previous installation like this:

 ```
 $ sudo ipfs-update install v0.4.22